There are more then 100+ Azure services!

 Looking to implement a messaging workflow?
 Should you use Storage queues or Service Bus queues?

 Need to store data?
 Should you use a relational database like SQL Database or a NoSQL database like CosmosDB?

-This technical workshop covers the core Azure App Service concepts and guides you to build, deploy and monitor Web applications.
-Azure Academy is the ideal starting point to understand and use Azure effectively.
-You’ll experience several demos and "code along" activities and be provided with the code throughout the workshop, as you learn how to build, deploy and monitor Web apps on Azure.
+This technical "workshop style" course covers the core Azure App Service concepts and guides you to build, deploy and monitor Web applications and is the ideal starting point to understand and use Azure effectively.
+You’ll experience several demos and "live coding" activities and be provided with the code throughout the course, as you learn how to build, deploy and monitor Web apps on Azure.

-denotes a topic with hands-on "code along" activity
+denotes a topic with hands-on "live coding" activity

 - Azure overview & Cloud use cases